mlinxfeld/terraform-oci-fk-function/training/lesson6_three_functions_api_gateway_ons_streaming_adb/README.md

 ## LESSON 6 - Three Functions, API Gateway, ONS, Streaming and ADB-S

 In this sixth lesson, we will enhance our event-driven architecture by incorporating additional components, such as the Streaming Service.
 The `fninitiator` function will continue to call the OCI Notification Service (ONS) with a message, and the subscription to the topic by the `fncollector` function will trigger its execution.
-Additionally, `fninitiator` will publish messages to the stream, which `fncollector` will consume.Subsequently, `fncollector` will interact with the Autonomous Database Serverless FreeTier (ADB-S), where IoT records will be saved in an `IOT_TABLE` table.
+Additionally, `fninitiator` will publish messages to the stream, which `fncollector` will consume.
+Subsequently, `fncollector` will interact with the Autonomous Database Serverless FreeTier (ADB-S), where IoT records will be saved in an `IOT_TABLE` table.
 In addition to the two functions you are already familiar with, we will introduce a helper function named `fnadbsetup`, which will be invoked by Terraform code.
 This helper function will create an `APPUSER` in ADB-S and populate the `IOT_TABLE` with initial data.

 This lesson will provide a comprehensive understanding of integrating the Streaming Service and Autonomous Database with your event-driven architecture, further expanding your ability to manage and process data efficiently in a serverless environment.